8/3/2021

 Craig Arnold

-I think it's fair to say that on the industrial side of the house in general, really across many of our end markets, there's probably been historically some underinvestment.
-So I think that on the one hand, there's gonna be some catch up that needs to take place.
-Then I think the big challenge is that everybody's dealing with is fairly sizable labor shortages in many of the markets around the world.
+Yeah, and I think it's fair to say that, you know, on the industrial side of the house in general, really across many of our end markets, there's probably been historically some underinvestment.
+So I think that on the one hand, there's going to be some catch-up that needs to take place.
+Then I think, you know, the big challenge that everybody's dealing with is fairly sizable labor shortages, you know, in many of the markets around the world.
 And so investments in industrial and automation and the like tends to be what follows.
-And so we think the industrial markets are another one of these markets that I think in the relatively early stages of recovery, there's been relative underinvestment in manufacturing over the last number of years.
-And so we think that market should do well into 22 and really quite frankly beyond.
+And so we think the industrial markets are another one of these markets that I think, you know, in the relatively early stages of recovery has been relative underinvestment in manufacturing over the last number of years.
+And so we think that market, you know, should do well into 22 and really, quite frankly, beyond.
 Thank you so much.

 speaker